a-scie/jump/README.md

 application code.

-If the ever more ubiquitous `jq` tool is included in the list of ever-present command line tools, then the lift manifest also becomes inspectable.
+If the ever more ubiquitous `jq` tool is included in the list of ever-present command line tools, then the lift manifest also becomes easy to inspect.
 You change assembly to:
 ```
 cat scie-jump file1 file2 ... fileN <(echo) <(jq -c . lift.json) > my-scie-binary
 ```